 An onboard device has the capacity to store 60 days of video for each camera.
 The users can also view recorded videos anytime from their mobile devices and also can sync videos over the cloud or home network automatically with home or office WiFi network.

 Best Practices Adopted:

-By implementing the Agile methodology, we delivered a complete solution on time with proper planning of each sprint for the web, mobile, backend and UI development with JIRA project management tool.
+By implementing the Agile methodology, we delivered a complete solution on time with proper planning of each sprint for the web, mobile, backend, and UI development with JIRA project management tool.
 It is very easy to integrate change management and track bugs with project management tools.

-For testing the mobile app, we implemented Appium mobile test automation tools and used Amazon cloud device testing farm for testing mobile app on multiple devices.
+For testing the mobile app, we implemented Appium mobile test automation tools and used Amazon cloud device testing farm for testing the mobile app on multiple devices.

 We delivered the complete E2E solution in 9 months and to initiate marketing and proof of concept for the project we delivered PoC app within 3 months of the timeline.